Why is the universe the way it is?

 Fundamental and philosophical questions like that lead me to study physics.
 I wanted to know more about nature and how it works.

-I did my doctorate in science at the
+I did my doctorate in science at the Institute for Astronomy (now

 Institute for Computational Science) at the University